johncrook-davies/sailing/buoyage.md

   - Starboard: Triangle top mark
   - Port: Flat top mark
 * Colour:
+  - Starboard:
-  - Starboard: Green, red then green
+    - For IALA A: Green, red then green
+    - For IALA B: Red, green then red
+  - Port:
-  - Port: Red, green then red
+    - For IALA A: Red, green then red
+    - For IALA B: Green, red then green
 ### Other Notes
 - the Reed's skippers handbook is a good book to have to be able to identify buoys and a range of other useful stuff